juju4/ansible-mhn/README.md

 ### Ansible
 It was tested on the following versions:
- * 1.9.2
  * 2.0
  * 2.1

 ### Operating systems

-Tested with vagrant+ansible or ansible on Ubuntu Trusty for now but should work on any debian based systems at a few exception (dionaea is using honeynet ppa).
+Tested with vagrant+ansible or ansible on Ubuntu and CentOS
-MHN does not support redhat/rpm system so tasks need to be rewritten to be completed with appropriate rpm repository or from source.

 ## Example Playbook